PetToyCo/description_directions_attributes_/README.md

 npm run testFront (to run only the front-end enzyme tests) npm run testBack (to run only the back-end jest tests)

+## Production
+To switch this service to production mode:
+1. Comment out line 4 and un-comment line 7 in database-mongodb/index.js
+2. Comment out line 46 an un-comment line 49 in client/src/index.jsx
+3. Comment out line 10 and un-comment line 13 in server.js
+4. If the deployed IP has changed, make sure to replace it in the above three places.